-Antioxidants are known is to lower blood pressure, help prevent cancer, support the immune system and slow the effects of aging.
-It is also a better source of some nutrients then what is found in apples, bread or eggs.
-Not only has it been shown to have healthy glycemic qualities, it also contains one of lowest calorie levels and is more nutritious than all other common sweeteners.
+Antioxidants are known to lower blood pressure, help prevent cancer, support the immune system, and slow the effects of aging.
+It’s also a better source of some nutrients than those found in apples, bread, or eggs.
+Not only does it have healthy glycemic qualities, it also contains one of lowest calorie levels and is more nutritious than all other common sweeteners.

-Native people of North America were the first to discover 100% pure maple syrup as a source of energy and nutrition, which is one reason it is considered the original natural sweetener.
-Researchers since then have been documenting that maple syrup has a higher nutritional value than all of the other common sweeteners.
-Researchers have also found that pure maple syrup contains numerous phenolic compounds, which are commonly found in plants and in several agricultural products such as red wine, blueberries, tea, and flax-seed.
+Native American people were the first to discover 100% pure maple syrup as a source of energy and nutrition, which is one reason it’s considered the original natural sweetener.
+Researchers have since been documenting that maple syrup has a higher nutritional value than all other common sweeteners.
+Researchers have also found that pure maple syrup contains numerous phenolic compounds, which are commonly found in plants, and in several agricultural products such as red wine, blueberries, tea, and flax-seed.

-For more information on these events and more visit Vermont.com Calendar of Events Page.
+For more information on these events and to find more fun things to do in Vermont, visit the Vermont.com Calendar of Events.

 Now that you know maple syrup is good for you, go ahead and satisfy your sweet tooth!
 Here are a couple recipes to try: